WISDEM/WEIS/README.md

         module unload gcc
         python setup.py develop

-**NOTE:** To use WEIS again after installation is complete, you will always need to activate the conda environment first with `conda activate weis-env` (or `source activate weis-env`)
+**NOTE:** To use WEIS again after installation is complete, you will always need to activate the conda environment first with `conda activate weis-env` (or `source activate weis-env`).
+On Eagle, make sure to reload the necessary modules

 ## Developer guide